freifunk/meshviewer/README.md

 - Clone this repository
 - Run `npm install`
+- Place your config file in `public/config.json`.
+  You can copy the example config for testing/development: `cp config.example.json public`.
 - Run `npm run build`
 - A production build can then be found in [`/build`](./build)